 J.D., Columbia University, 1999; B.A., Yale University, 1996

-Professor Szalai’s teaching interests and scholarship focus on civil procedure and dispute resolution, particularly arbitration and the Federal Arbitration Act.
-His scholarship has been cited in briefs filed in the United States Supreme Court and other federal and state courts in cases involving the Federal Arbitration Act.
+Professor Szalai is a nationally-known scholar regarding the Federal Arbitration Act, and his teaching interests and scholarship focus on arbitration, civil procedure, and dispute resolution.
+His scholarship, which has been published in leading journals regarding dispute resolution, has been cited in briefs filed in the United States Supreme Court and other federal and state courts in cases involving the Federal Arbitration Act.

-Professor Szalai maintains a blog about arbitration at outsourcingjustice.com.
+Professor Szalai maintains a blog about arbitration at www.outsourcingjustice.com.